 Since 2000, she has studied at five summer seminars at New York University (Emergent Literature, Native American Studies, Carnival Performance Arts, Teaching Africa, and Food in the 21st Century).
-For five years, she has worked with Marygrove's Participatory Action Research Team in our Fitzgerald neighborhood, and is now assisting with research in the Conant Gardens community.
+For five years, she worked with Marygrove's Participatory Action Research Team in the Fitzgerald neighborhood, and assisted with research in the Conant Gardens community.

 She has edited three books and is now editing a poetry collection and a memoir.
 She maintains an intermittent blog and is active in the local Haitian community.
 She commonly hosts student field trips to Detroit events; most recently, to hear TaNehisi Coates speak on racial history in the American landscape.